sparesparrow/mcp-prompts/README.md

 This README is intentionally concise.
 Full documentation lives in the `docs/` directory, and each key directory (`scripts/`, `docker/scripts/`, `legacy/`, `examples/`) contains a README for navigation and usage details.

+> **See also:** Links to official MCP documentation and community resources are provided below.

 | Path | What you will find there |
 | --- | --- |
 | `docs/00-overview.md` | Detailed project overview & motivation |